 This section is being added in fall of 2020, in support of our partners in education seeking place-based natural and cultural history resources.
-I’ll begin with a huge library of materials created during Discovery’s first teacher workshops in the early 1990, including: 1) descriptions of most schools in our district, 2) more general background materials for the site workshops, 3) materials from our associated classes on natural history themes, and 4) materials for other school districts throughout the archipelago.
+I’ll begin with a huge library of materials created for Nature near the Schools—Discovery’s first teacher workshops in the early 1990s, including: 1) descriptions of most schools in our district, 2) materials from associated natural history classes andgeneral background, and 3) materials for other school districts throughout the archipelago.

 Many of the site-based and overview resources listed and linked above date back almost 30 years to an Eisenhower Mathematics and Science Education grant that funded Discovery for 3 years of intensive teacher workshops that we titled Nature near the schools.
 For that project we not only built place-based libraries for local and northern-Southeast schools, but also delivered teacher classes on themes,

 These themes reflected (and still do!) the seasonal sequence of subjects typically offered by Discovery naturalists in our primary program called Nature Studies, for grades 3 through 5.
 Course materials are presented at high school level and can be adapted by teachers for any grade.
 Roughly in order of season, they are:

 ● seeds ● natural communities ● landforms ● tracking ● birds

 Overview materials In addition to these natural history themes, our early-1990s workshop series culminated in: